SWIC-177/curriculum-content/week-5.md

 ⚠️ The video goes quite fast as it was meant to be just a high-level intro and not really a 'tutorial' per se, so **don't worry about getting it all.** Again, this is based upon your efforts, and feel free to remix it a bit and add your own creativity.
 Just make it look 'good enough' while taking some pride in your work.

+Once you have finished, share your Tailwind Playground link via BrightSpace.
+Again, you will need to upload any filler file, but then just paste the link directly in the message.

 ---

 ## GitHub Copilot in the CLI!
 (Not HW)